 As for what's set to be trending this winter?
 "I think the French girl–inspired fringe will be big this winter," Hill predicts.
 "This soft layering frames the face beautifully and adds a really subtle update to your look—perfect to make a slight tweak but nothing too drastic."

-Unlike the bob style that's popular in Glasgow, Edinburgh's penchant for the classic bob can be a little more free and easy.
-If you're not sure about the severity of a blunt cut, then ask your hairdresser to take some of the weight out of the ends for a choppier, laidback finish.
+Unlike the bob style that's popular in Glasgow, Edinburgh's penchant for the classic bob can be a little freer and easier.
+If you're not sure about the severity of a blunt cut, then ask your hairdresser to take some of the weight out of the ends for a choppier, laid-back finish.

-Also known as "invisible trims," micro trims are particularly popular amongst Brits who love their long hair.
-In winter when hair can get particularly dry and damaged, it's so important to get your hair cut regularly to keep it healthy.
+Also known as "invisible trims," micro trims are particularly popular among Brits who love their long hair.
+In winter, when hair can get particularly dry and damaged, it's so important to get your hair cut regularly to keep it healthy.
 Regular micro trims will keep split ends at bay and boost shine without making any drastic changes to your signature style.

 "It's all about the long, luxurious style this winter," said Griffin.
 "A lot of our clients are big on volume, and this is incorporated into the styles that they request when they visit the salon."